samwoodworth/quarkus-auth/README.md

 An invalid login attempt will bring you to an error page.
 Once logged in, the 'quarkus-credential' cookie is present, which gives you access to the API.
 For testing purposes, there is a logout method and API endpoints to view users and their information.
-You can run your application in dev mode that enables live coding using

 ### Authentication